asselapathirana/django_deploy_with_ansible/README.md

 # django_deploy_with_ansible

 #how to add this repository to a django-project
-#need the directory ansible-deploymnet at top level with file pass.yml in ansible-deployment/env_vars directory
-# go to ansible-deployment directory and
+1. at the django project directory
-git clone  <git remote url ending with .git>  .
+git clone  <git remote url ending with .git> deploy cp pass.yml deploy/env_vars #(if pass.yml exists) if not create deploy/env_vars/pass.yml using template given in the directory.

-Implementing on an Ubuntu VPS
-: at the development node:
- -  Consider upgrading ansible to latest version (>1.8 was needed) using ppa:ansible/ansible :
+Implementing on an Ubuntu VPS : at the development node: -  Consider upgrading ansible to latest version (>1.8 was needed) using ppa:ansible/ansible :
 2. edit files ./development and ./env_vars/pass.yml
 (./ed env_vars/pass.yml and change the root password (supassword). )